 Disclaimer: This guide provides general information only and is not intended to be legal advice.
 Organisations should confirm the legal requirements that apply to them and seek legal advice about their specific situation as required.

-NOTE: The Child Safe Standards are changing.
-The new standards will be in effect from 1 July 2022.
+NOTE: The Child Safe Standards have changed.
+The new standards came into effect from 1 July 2022.
 Find out more information here.

 Application of each standard must reflect these key principles:

 - Promoting the cultural safety of Aboriginal children

 - Promoting the cultural safety of children from culturally and/or linguistically diverse backgrounds

 - Promoting the safety of children with a disability

 By 1 July 2022, any dance business / school / company / organisation, engaging with children must: